bright/new-www/_posts/2018-09-11-using-wasm-with-react.md

 ---

 WebAssembly (WASM) is a binary format for the executable code in the browsers.
-In this article, we will create a simple web application using react library, write and compile to WASM a part of our JavaScript code and after that link it to the application.
+In this article, we will create a simple web application using React library, write and compile to WASM a part of our JavaScript code and after that link it to the application.

-We need a minimal application with a react library.
+We need a minimal application with a React library.
 I don't describe how to create it from scratch, you can read about it in the article [The minimal React + Webpack 4 + Babel Setup](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
 The application in this [repository](https://github.com/rwieruch/minimal-react-webpack-babel-setup) is enough for our needs.

 ## Preparing